Crossing drill: Shooting and defending crosses

 You can add variations to this game.
 For example, you can involve your goalkeeper.
 The goalkeeper will stay at goal while the rest of the players move from station to station.

 Keep the intensity.
 Ask players to keep moving from station to station.
-Do not aim at getting a smooth transition between stations, focus on continuous movement as fast as possible.
-This exercise will be messy the first time you execute it but will get better as players get the idea and rhythm.
+Do not aim for a smooth transition between stations; focus on continuous movement as fast as possible.
+This exercise will be messy the first time you execute it but will improve as players get the idea and rhythm.

 Takeaways